 Parents are welcome to visit the school to meet with staff.
 If you wish to speak to a member of staff please telephone the school office to make an appointment.
 Staff are happy to see parents after school and will do their best to be available.
-However, they are often involved with afterschool activities and may need to rearrange for a more convenient time.
+However, they are often involved with after-school activities and may need to rearrange for a more convenient time.

-The Deputy Head of School will always see parents at short notice if she is available, or by appointment.
-If this is not possible, and the matter is urgent, staff may be available to help you.
-Appointments can be made to meet with the Head of School on either the main or Brigstock Road sites.
+The Head of School will always see parents at short notice if she is available, or by appointment.
+If this is not possible, and the matter is urgent, the Deputy Head of School or Senior staff may be available to help you.